NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 (obtaining a state dict with model parameters can be achieved by passing `keep_vars=True` to the model `state_dict` function).
 Otherwise the correspondence between model ShardedTensors and optimizer states is impossible to recreate.
 This is the reason for introducing ShardedTensorFactories - we have to register the original model parameter as `ShardedTensorFactories.data` and apply any subsequent transformations as a factory function in order to make sure that the same transformation can be applied to the optimizer states.
+Even if the model parameters transformations are complex, in most cases the optimizer state dict is easy to recreate based on the model ShardedTensors and ShardedTensorFactories, e.g. `FP32Optimizer.sharded_state_dict <https://github.com/NVIDIA/Megatron-LM/blob/main/megatron/core/optimizer/optimizer.py#L793>`_ is just a matter of two generic `get_param_id_to_sharded_param_map` and `optim_state_to_sharding_state` function calls regardless of the model parameters complexity.

 Tensors Transformations